 The ‘former foster carer’ offering a staying put arrangement may at the same time be offering foster placements to children who are looked after.
 Such placements will continue to be subject to provisions of the fostering services regulations.
 In this circumstance, the former relevant child will, as things stand, require a DBS check as they become a member of the fostering household.

 The DfE has updated its Planning Transition to Adulthood for Care Leavers guidance to include reference to Staying Put in Chapter 7.
 This will help local authorities and foster carers plan how to establish staying put arrangements.
 It also covers important areas such as the support foster carers might require, and advice and guidance that local authorities should provide to young people.
 The Fostering Network was closely involved in assisting with drafting its content.

-The DfE’s allocations to individual local authorities to support staying put in 2015-16 are available online.
+The DfE’s allocations to individual local authorities to support staying put up to 2019 are available online.

 Staying Put Guidance

 The Fostering Network has produced guidance which aims to provide a framework of best practice to assist all parties in the implementation of staying put.
 The guidance is based on the legislation, statutory guidance and standards that govern services for looked after children, care leavers and fostering services in England.
 We hope the guidance, which contains good practice case studies, will help to address some of the implementation issues experienced by the sector.

 The guidance has been developed with the support of a working group of experts, and offers practice advice on how to implement staying put within the existing legislative framework.
 At its heart, this guidance is a plea for fostering services – local authority and independent – to accept and understand that staying put is the new “norm” and to go above and beyond to make it happen.
 Just as over the past 15 years there has been a shift away from expecting children to leave care at 16, we now need a sector-wide understanding that fostered young people should be able to live at home until they are 21, and a determination to make this happen.